Geothermal heating and cooling systems offer tremendous benefits that can put money back in your pocket while also being environmentally friendly.

 During the summer, geothermal heating and cooling systems absorb heat from your home and transfer it to the underground loop where it is absorbed by the cooler earth.
 The geothermal heat pump uses the cool water returning from the earth to create cool, dehumidified air for your home.

 When you need cooling the most, the outside air will be hottest.
 A traditional heat pump must work hard to force the heat from your home into the already heat saturated air.
-A geothermal pump consumes less energy as it easily rejects heat into the cool earth making geothermal cooling significantly more energy efficient.
+A geothermal pump consumes less energy as it easily rejects heat into the cool earth.
+This makes geothermal cooling significantly more energy efficient.